elixir-lang/elixir-lang.github.com/getting-started/where-to-go-next.markdown

 $ mix new path/to/new/project
 ```

-We have written a guide that covers how to build an Elixir application, with its own supervision tree, configuration, tests and more.
+We have written a guide that covers how to build an Elixir application, with its own supervision tree, configuration, tests, and more.
 The application works as a distributed key-value store where we organize key-value pairs into buckets and distribute those buckets across multiple nodes:

 * [Mix and OTP](/getting-started/mix-otp/introduction-to-mix.html)